If you want to apply to Colorado School of Mines, the deadline for Fall 2023 admissions is January 15 and the fee for the application is $45.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are they consider most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that put the most emphasis the admissions factors where you stand out.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college decides which factors are given the most weight in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you're strong.

 |Academic GPA||Very Important|